coded33/thesis_code/README.md

 Make sure to have over 10 GB of disk space in your environment.
 This is not given with the default gesis-notebooks account.

+Please be aware that the creation of the binder environment can take a long time!

 Launch this repository in binder:
 [![Binder](https://notebooks.gesis.org/binder/badge_logo.svg)](https://notebooks.gesis.org/binder/v2/gh/coded33/thesis_code/main)